AWS managed policies for Amazon MSK - Amazon Managed Streaming for Apache Kafka

 AWS managed policy: KafkaServiceRolePolicy

 You can't attach KafkaServiceRolePolicy to your IAM entities.
-This policy is attached to a service-linked role that allows Amazon MSK to perform actions on your behalf.
+This policy is attached to a service-linked role that allows Amazon MSK to perform actions such as managing VPC endpoints (connectors) on MSK clusters, managing network interfaces, and managing cluster credentials with AWS Secrets Manager.
 For more information, see Using service-linked roles for Amazon MSK.

 Amazon MSK updates to AWS managed policies